 - To others – the participation as a member of a shared community.

 - To the institution – the commitment of financial support in the form of an annual pledge, as well as the gift of your time and talents.

 Would you like to know more about Unitarian Universalism and OCUUC?
 The Membership Committee holds "Exploring OCUUC" events throughout the church year to explore whether membership at OCUUC is part of your spiritual journey, but the desire for formal membership is not necessary.
 Please contact us by email and let us know you are interested in attending.
 In addition, members of the Membership Committee and the minister are available at any time to discuss membership with you.

 This is your opportunity to go a little deeper into our church’s history, mission, and vision and learn more about the rights and responsibilities of being a friend or member in a fun and casual environment.
 Some people prefer to not be members, but want to support the church as friends.
 You’ll have opportunities to share your story with others while making connections with people throughout the church community.

-Please join us at our next “Exploring OCUUC” program, the date and time are TBA.
+Please join us at our next “Exploring OCUUC” program, September 30th from 9 am to noon in Suite 4.

 This event is a way for those who are new to OCUUC and/or who are considering membership for the first time, to learn more about Unitarian Universalism, OCUUC, and what it means to be a friend or member of the church.
 Topics covered include our church’s history, mission and vision.
 You will learn all this and more in a welcoming and casual environment.
 You will also have the opportunity to share your own story with others attending the program.
 Reverend Sian and several OCUUC members will be there to lead the program and answer your questions.